MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Aria Masoomi, Davin Hill, Zhonghui Xu, Craig P Hersh, Edwin K. Silverman, Peter J. Castaldi, Stratis Ioannidis, Jennifer Dy. *ICLR 2022*
   - Key Word: Explainability; Shapley Values; Feature Interactions.
   - <details><summary>Digest</summary> Several recent works explain black-box models by capturing the most influential features for prediction per instance; such explanation methods are univariate, as they characterize importance per feature.
 We extend univariate explanation to a higher-order; this enhances explainability, as bivariate methods can capture feature interactions in black-box models, represented as a directed graph.

+- Concept-Based Explanations for Tabular Data. [[paper]](https://arxiv.org/abs/2209.05690)
+  - Varsha Pendyala, Jihye Choi.
+  - Key Word: Concept Activation Vector; Conceptual Sensitivity.
+  - <details><summary>Digest</summary> We extend TCAV, the concept attribution approach, to tabular learning, by providing an idea on how to define concepts over tabular data.
+On a synthetic dataset with ground-truth concept explanations and a real-world dataset, we show the validity of our method in generating interpretability results that match the human-level intuitions.

 - From Shapley Values to Generalized Additive Models and back. [[paper]](https://arxiv.org/abs/2209.04012) [[code]](https://github.com/tml-tuebingen/nshap)
   - Sebastian Bordt, Ulrike von Luxburg.